-discourse analysis = research that arbitrarily categorises small talk dialogue manager = a system that tracks what was said before and directs the conversation sentiment analysis = checking whether words are in the “naughty” or “nice” list, to detect opinion or emotion First Order Logic = writing relations between words as a mathematical notation semantic ontology = encyclopedia for machines
+discourse analysis = research that arbitrarily categorises small talk dialogue manager = a system that tracks what was said before and directs a chatbot’s conversation sentiment analysis = checking whether words are in the “naughty” or “nice” list, to detect opinion or emotion First Order Logic = writing real-world relations between words as a mathematical notation semantic ontology = encyclopedia for machines